The Choice to Be Disobedient

-People by nature tend to be creative when it comes to satisfying their selfish lifestyle.
+People by nature tend to be creative when it comes to choosing to be disobedient in order to satisfy their selfish lifestyle.
 So, they substitute something that God has commanded with their own rules.
 One example to that is what Nadab and Abihu did.
-These two sons of Aaron did not do what God commanded them.
+These two sons of Aaron were disobedient to what God commanded.
 Not only were they wicked and sensual men, but we are told that, “each took his censer and put fire in it, put incense on it, and offered profane fire before the Lord, which He had not commanded them.
 So fire went out from the Lord and devoured them, and they died before the Lord” (Leviticus 10:1-2).

 Today, when we substitute something of our choosing for what God has specifically commanded, we commit this same sin.
-Perhaps the most common substitution people make is the day of worship that God specified in the fourth commandment: “Remember the Sabbath day, to keep it holy.
-Six days you shall labor and do all your work, but the seventh day is a Sabbath of the LORD your God; ……… therefore the LORD blessed the Sabbath day and made it holy” (Exodus 20:8-11; Genesis 2:2,3).
+Perhaps the most common substitution people make is the day of worship that God specified in the fourth commandment which states: “Remember the Sabbath day, to keep it holy.
+Six days you shall labor and do all your work, but the seventh day is a Sabbath of the LORD your God.”
+This commandment was also given at creation: “And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done” (Exodus 20:8-11; Genesis 2:2,3).

 In His service,